seung-lab/cloud-volume/README.md

           issue a DELETE request instead of a PUT.
 This can be useful for avoiding storing tiny files in the region around an ROI.
 Some storage systems using erasure coding don't do well with tiny file sizes.
-*      encoding_level: (int, None) For some encoding methods (e.g. png, jpeg, fpzip) a scalar parameter (level/quality/precision) can affect the compression efficiency.
-        For more complex schemes such as zfp, parameters must be embedded in the info file.
 *      fill_missing: (bool) If a chunk file is unable to be fetched:
           True: Use a block of zeros
           False: Throw an error